 RFT started on 1 July 2018 in the Auckland region.
-Further regions may submit a proposal to establish an RFT scheme from 1 January 2021.
+Further regions may submit a proposal to establish a regional fuel tax (RFT) scheme from 1 January 2021.

 Auckland Council consulted with their public on their regional land transport.